 Hands in different planes

 When hands are on the same plane, they look about the same size.
 Having hands posed on different planes makes them appear disproportionate.
-If you don’t want one hand to look much bigger than the other, it’s best avoid such a situation.
+If you don’t want one hand to look much bigger than the other, it’s best to avoid such a situation.
+Leaning on a hand pose also works.
 This is another reason for not bringing the hands much closer to the camera than needed.

 Sometimes, photographers insist that women do some sensual hand posing, for example touching their necks, to hide signs of age.
 The neck is one of the body parts that can reveal a person’s true age.
 Sadly, this trick only adds fuel to the fire, making viewers wonder how old the model really is and drawing attention to the neck.
-It’s better to use a scarf that will draw the attention away and make the woman look beautiful.
+It’s better to use a scarf that will draw attention away and make the woman look beautiful with hand posing.

 A symmetrical hand pose is really boring.
 Put your model’s left and right hands in different positions to create an interesting shape.
 Don’t put them along the body in straight lines, as it will make the model look robotic and unnatural.